djcloudking/aws-projects/01_Costing and Billing/Cost Optimization.md

 <img width="938" alt="aws console 6" src="https://github.com/djcloudking/aws-skills-challenges/assets/122766532/ec1a60cb-0344-48a9-8b4e-f77d05210a82">

 Voila!
 Our recurring monthly Budget DJ_BUDGET and Budget Alert is set budget to $10.00, scoped to All Services.
-When a service reaches “90% of budget”, an alert will be sent to my email djkone2025@gmail.com.
+When a service reaches “90% of budget”, an alert will be sent to my personal email.
 You’ve now developed an additional AWS skill.

 Thank you for reading and/or following along!
-Please stay tuned for the 2nd challenge (Storage S3) and all my upcoming projects, and feel free to check out the rest of my articles at www.fahmacloud.com
+Wnat to see more tutorials and how-to guides, check my website: [www.fahmacloud.com](https://cloudwithdj.com/tutorial/)